ValtoForks/dgl/tutorials/003-model-loading.md

     diffuseTexture: "diffuse.png";
     normalTexture: "normal.png";

-Color properties are self-descriptive, `roughness` property defines 'blurriness' of the specular highlight (shiny materials have low roughness), `specularity` defines brightness of the specular highlight.
+Color and texture properties are self-descriptive, `roughness` property defines 'blurriness' of the specular highlight (shiny materials have low roughness), `specularity` defines brightness of the specular highlight.

+DGL treats normal texture's alpha channel as heightmap for parallax mapping.
+If you don't want to use parallax mapping, remove the alpha channel (make RGB file instead of RGBA).

+Currently DGL supports only PNG files for textures.

 Loading
 -------